-- Misperception: Whole grains are used as fillers
+- Misperception: Whole grains are used as fillers in pet foods.

 Clarification: “Filler” implies that the ingredient has little or no nutritional value,2,4,5 but whole grains do contribute key nutrients, such as vitamins, minerals, and essential fatty acids.2,6 Various grain products also provide protein, and plant-based protein may be easier for animals to digest than some meat-based proteins.
 Most dogs and cats (~90%) can use and digest nutrients from grains typically found in pet foods.4-6

 - Misperception: Grain-free pet foods are carbohydrate-free.